goplus/gop/doc/docs.md

 println "Hello world"
 ```

-Save this snippet into a file named `hello.gop`.
-Now do: `xgo run hello.gop`.
+Save this snippet into a file named `hello.xgo`.
+Now do: `xgo run hello.xgo`.

 Congratulations - you just wrote and executed your first XGo program!

-You can compile a program without execution with `xgo build hello.gop`.
+You can compile a program without execution with `xgo build hello.xgo`.
 See `xgo help` for all supported commands.

 [`println`](#println) is one of the few [built-in functions](#builtin-functions).